MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/certificate-manager-for-non-administrators.md

 ---
 # required metadata

-title: Enroll smartcards for non-administrators | Microsoft Identity Manager
+title: Enroll smart cards for non-administrators | Microsoft Identity Manager
-description: Learn how to enroll smartcards for users without administrator access to their machines so they can use Certificate Manager.
+description: Learn how to enroll smart cards for users without administrator access to their machines so they can use Certificate Manager.
 keywords:
 author: kgremban
 manager: stevenpo